-Additionally, the non-profit arm, SHARP, owns and manages three project-based voucher high-rise properties consisting of 231 elderly-only units, 274 scattered-site project-based units, and 440 Rental Assistance Demonstration (RAD) &/or project-based units.
+Additionally, the non-profit arm, Sacramento Housing Authority Repositioning Program Inc. (SHARP), owns and manages three project-based voucher high-rise properties consisting of 231 elderly-only units, 274 scattered-site project-based units, and 440 Rental Assistance Demonstration (RAD) &/or project-based units.

-A RAD application will be submitted annually, until all scheduled units are converted.
-Under the RAD program, the Pine Knoll Apartments were completed in December 2023.
-S part of the RVP Group LP project.
 The Housing Authority of the City of Sacramento received a \$16.49 Million Section 108 Loan to assist with the financing of infrastructure construction at the Mirasol Village project.
 In 2021, a loan amendment was approved to incorporate the construction of an early childhood education center to the project description.
 The Housing Authority received other federal funding in 2022 to complete the facility.
 In December 2018, SHRA received a \$23 Million grant award from the Transformative Climate Communities Program for the Sacramento Integrated Multimodal Place-based Living Project to support the transformation efforts.
 More than \$17 Million will go toward construction of the light rail station.
 In June 2019, the housing developer, McCormack Baron Salazar (MBS) and SHRA were awarded \$18.8 million from the Affordable Housing and Sustainable Communities program.
 Approximately \$13 million of the funds will fund the construction of the housing units and over \$5 million will support transportation related improvements and amenities.
 The California Debt Limit Allocation Committee and the California Tax Credit Allocation Committee allocated nearly \$64.5 Million to finance Blocks B and E of the housing development and later allocated similar amounts in April 2020 to finance Block A. In March 2020, SHRA was awarded \$350,000 in EPA Brownfields grant funds to clean-up the light rail site.
 The Green Infrastructure Grant program funded by Proposition 18 awarded SHRA approximately \$1.8 Million to construct Mirasol Village Park.
 In 2022, the Mirasol Village Project completed construction for two of five housing blocks.
 Altogether, 200 housing units were completed and occupied by the end of 2023, including 59 returning households who formerly lived in the public housing units, and that have now been certified as Tax Credit eligible households.
 To improve connectivity to jobs, schools and amenities, a Transit Pass Program was launched with partner organizations and state funding to provide Mirasol Village residents with access to transportation with SacRT's Connect Card.

-FUND, Inc., a 501(c)(3) non-profit organization, was created to support the activities, projects and programs of the Housing Authority and SHRA.
+FUND, Inc., a 501(c)(3) non-profit organization, was created in 1983 to support the activities, projects and programs of the Housing Authority and SHRA, including the Housing Choice Voucher (HCV) Program, the Conventional Housing Program, and other affordable housing activities managed and funded by SHRA.
+It provides a mechanism to solicit charitable contributions from individuals, corporations, private foundations, and other philanthropic organizations to fund activities and projects that benefit residents of SHRA housing, and other clients of SHRA-sponsored programs.

-In 2023, FUND, Inc. funded \$9,820 in projects and programs to support public housing activities.